-Disney, however, has much better food.
+Disney has much better food than Universal in my opinion.
 Epcot is known for the Food and Wine festivals hosted in the World Showcase, so you know you’ll be getting a great meal.
-In the other parks, I recommend looking for the specialty shops and restaurants, such as Casey’s Corner, the hot dog shop on Main Street in Magic Kingdom!
+In the other parks, I recommend looking for specialty shops and restaurants, such as Casey’s Corner, the hot dog shop on Main Street in Magic Kingdom!
 If you’re looking to sip on an alcoholic drink all day, choose your parks carefully.
-Magic Kingdom only serves alcohol in sit down restaurants most of the time you’ll need a reservation for those.
-Animal Kingdom and Hollywood Studios have kiosks with drinks around the parks, but Epcot is the clear best choice for day drinking.
+Magic Kingdom only serves alcohol in sit-down restaurants most of the time you’ll need a reservation for those.
+Animal Kingdom and Hollywood Studios have kiosks with drinks around the parks that open at 11 a.m., but Epcot is the clear best choice for day drinking.
 It’s known for people attempting to ‘Drink Around the World”!

 Universal Studios Food and Drink

-I’ll be completely honest, I don’t ever expect park food to be great.
-Universal Studios meals are abysmal no matter what restaurant you walk into, but on the other hand, they have recognizable favorites like Ben and Jerry’s and Auntie Anne’s.
-Universal Studios more widely serves alcohol such as beer.
+I’ll be completely honest, I don’t ever expect grab and go park food to be great.
+Universal Studios meals are abysmal no matter what restaurant you walk into.
+On the other hand, they have recognizable fast food favorites like Ben and Jerry’s and Auntie Anne’s.
+Universal Studios more widely serves alcohol such as beer at most kiosks.

 Which is Better: Disney World vs Universal Studios Food and Drink?

 Disney is a clear winner in this category.
 There is an abundance of options in each of the parks and they range from quick grab and go snacks, to sit down restaurants.
 Plus they have the infamous Dole Whip!
 Epcot will be your best park for a variety of food and drinks.
 Mexico has the best margaritas and I love the grapefruit beer and pretzels (the Bavarian one, not the one shaped like Mickey’s head!) in Germany!